kagesenshi/cartridge-plone/README.rst

 Copy the generated RPM to your OpenShift server and install it

 Edit
-/usr/lib/ruby/gems/1.8/gems/stickshift-controller-0.10.2/lib/stickshift-controller/app/models/cartridge_cache.rb and add 'cartridge-plone' in FRAMEWORK_CART_NAMES
+/usr/lib/ruby/gems/1.8/gems/stickshift-controller-0.10.2/lib/stickshift-controller/app/models/cartridge_cache.rb and add 'plone-4.2' in FRAMEWORK_CART_NAMES

 Clear the broker cache::